What’s better than Thursday night pizza and cocktails?

 From this point onwards the entertainment continued throughout the night.
 Musical numbers from broadway shows and Disney films were tweaked slightly in order to fit the storyline of an Italian mob auditioning for a play.
 Sounds bizarre I know but it was entertaining and made for a fun evening.
 One of my favourites had to be the group performance of ‘Never Had a Friend Like Me’.

 Bunga Bunga offers several set menu’s which vary from night to night.
 We had a three course set sharing menu which is just £28pp on Thursdays.
-This included an antipasto boards to start, metre long pizzas with three different toppings for main, and either Tiramisu or Panna Cotta for dessert.
+This included an antipasto board to start, metre-long pizzas with three different toppings for main, and either Tiramisu or Panna Cotta for dessert.
 My favourite course had to be the starters, especially the burrata and tomato.
 The food nicely complimented the Italian-theme of the whole evening, and the sharing element added to the fun atmosphere.

 Bunga Bunga has an extensive list of fun and aptly named cocktails.
 Below on the left is my favourite ‘David’s Punch’ – rum, orange, cherry, mulled-wine syrup, lime and lemonade – and on the right ‘The Godfather’ – orange vodka, sambuca, Apricot bitters, lime and San Pellegrino orange.
 There are also several sharing cocktails in forms such as the Leaning Tower of Piza and even a Fiat 500.